 So, let’s say you are someone who likes to walk for exercise.
 You could consider alternating short periods of faster walking (or walking on an incline) with short periods of more relaxed walking.
 On the other hand, if you are an experienced exerciser and are looking for a challenge, you could alternate periods of intense bodyweight or cardio training (pushups, burpees, running stairs, etc.) with short periods of rest.

 Just remember that what feels intense to you in the beginning, may not feel so intense 3 to 6 months later after your body has had time to adapt to the increased effort.
 Be prepared to up your own ante!

 HIIT is great because you can do it on your own without any special equipment.
 To get you started, we’ve created a user-friendly guide called The Fast Track to Greater Results – HIIT: High Intensity Interval Training.
 This guide includes an introduction to HIIT, an explanation of its benefits and even a sample workout that you can do at home!

-And, for those of you who’d prefer to maximize results and get the most out of your training, consider visiting us at any of our convenient Central Bucks locations.
+And, for those of you who’d prefer to maximize results and get the most out of your training, consider visiting us at either our Doylestown or New Hope locations.
 Here, you can enjoy the camaraderie of working out with a group of like-minded people under the expert supervision of our instructors and personal trainers.
 Our clubs are fully equipped with all the “toys” to help you beat the boredom and maintain variety and challenge in your workouts.
-Finally, in addition to the many interval-based classes that we offer free with membership, we also offer specialized, results-oriented HIIT fitness programs like Tribe Team Training and Trainer’s Choice that are adaptable to all fitness levels.
+Finally, in addition to the many interval-based classes that we offer free with membership, we also offer specialized, results-oriented HIIT fitness programs like Tribe Team Training that are adaptable to all fitness levels.